 With international travel off the cards for the foreseeable future and domestic travel restrictions gradually easing, many of us our searching for our next Australian holiday destination for a much-needed getaway.
-The Queensland border closure is no issue for Queenslanders – Noosa is the perfect place to relax and unwind after a stressful few months without leaving the state.
-Australians residing outside of Queensland won't be waiting too much longer to escape to the sunshine state, and southern states will soon be allowed to escape chilly winters in favour of Noosa's warm, dry climate.
+Queenslanders are in luck - Noosa is the perfect place to relax and unwind after a stressful few months without leaving the state.
+We’re also thrilled to be able to welcome visitors from most other Australian states.
+To those residing in Victoria, and other coronavirus hotspots, we hope that you won't be waiting too much longer to escape chilly winters in favour of Noosa's warm, dry climate.

 Whilst we were hiding away and staying safe, Noosa’s stunning natural scenery remained as breathtaking as ever.
 Now enticing restaurants and fascinating attractions are re-opening, ready and eager to welcome visitors from Queensland right now and from the rest of Australia as soon as the green light is given.
 You can rest assured that the Noosa community and local businesses are dedicated to ensuring a safe and healthy environment with COVID-safe plans and practices firmly in place.